wikto-100/verilator_demo/README.md

 └── tb
     └── tb_fifo.cpp
 ```

 ## Workflow

-Write RTL, build and run with Verilator, verify behavior in the C++ testbench, inspect waveforms in GTKWave, and monitor simulation output through the Bash watchdog.

-Start the watchdog in the background, then run the simulation:
+Start the watchdog, then run the simulation:

 ```bash
 ./scripts/verilator_watchdog.sh &
 make run
 ```

-The watchdog appends simulation log entries to `logs/sim.log` while the Verilator testbench runs.
+The testbench drives and checks the FIFO, GTKWave is used for waveform inspection, and the watchdog appends run output to `logs/sim.log`.

 ## Purpose

-This project is a learning demo meant to showcase a minimal development workflow in Verilator, including basic C++ testbench verification, waveform debugging, and Bash logging.
+This project is meant to practice a minimal RTL verification flow with SystemVerilog, Verilator, C++, waveforms, and simple Bash tooling.